 “Vegetables are not only a source of nutritious food but also a food group that is much lower in calories,” said Chef AJ.

 Vegetables such as cabbage, spinach, and lettuce are especially beneficial:

 A combination of dark green leaves can shut down your appetite and help fight cravings for unhealthy foods.
 That’s why Chef AJ recommends that you make 50 percent of your starchy vegetarian diet.

-His favorite are Brussels sprouts and zucchini.
+His favorites are Brussels sprouts and zucchini.
 On the other side of the plate, fill it with whole foods that will meet your hunger, such as grains, legumes, and vegetables.

 Avoid liquid Calories

-In addition to avoid oil, you should also avoid any calories that appear in any form, if your goal is to lose weight.
+In addition to avoiding oil, you should also avoid any calories that appear in any form, if your goal is to lose weight.